seed-labs/seed-emulator/InternetSimulator/README.md

 - Class Name: `Reality`
 - Dependency: `Ebgp`
 - Description: The `Reality` layer allows easy interaction with hosts in the real-world.
-It allows exposing a simulated network with a VPN to the real-world (TODO), and enables adding real-world AS to simulation with ease.
+It allows exposing a simulated network with a VPN to the real-world, and enables adding real-world AS to simulation with ease.
 The layer allows users to set a list of prefixes to announce with BGP, to the simulated Internet, and route it via the default gateway (i.e., the reality.)
 It can also fetch the prefix list of real-world AS and add them automatically.

 ```python
 real = Reality()